nmayorov/nio-chat/README.md

 The last two methods are designed to allow introducing new messages and corresponding logic without the need to modify `Server` and `Client` code, assuming that `Server` and `Client` have a stable and sufficient API.
-Obviously this is a somewhat controversial design, because server logic is spread across `Server` and `Message` classes and `Server` needs to provide some sort of "API" to work with messages (the same goes for client logic).
+Obviously this is a somewhat controversial design, because server logic is spread across `Server` and `Message` classes and `Server` needs to provide some sort of "API" to work with messages (the same goes for the client).
-However, an alternative design when everything is processed inside `Server` and `Client` seems to violate the open/closed principle and forces to write code with switches and reflection to handle different methods.
+However, an alternative design when everything is processed inside `Server` and `Client` seems to violate the open/closed principle and forces to write code with switches and reflection to handle different messages.
 Maybe there are better approaches I couldn't come up with.

 `Message` objects can be read from byte buffers using `MessageReader`.
 There is a single `getBytes()` implementation